Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Basics of Diffusion Filtering

 \subsection{Diffusion for Image Inpainting}

 Diffusion processes can also be used to fill in missing information in images~\cite{Ca88, CS01a, WW06}.
 Particularly, they allow to reconstruct an image from only a small number of pixels by propagating information from known to unknown areas~\cite{GWWB08}.
-The set of known pixels is called the \textit{inpainting mask} and is denoted by $K \subset \Omega$.
+The set of known pixels is called the \emph{inpainting mask} and is denoted by $K \subset \Omega$.
 To recover the image, the information at the unknown locations is computed as the steady state ($t \to \infty$) of a diffusion process, while the values at mask locations are preserved.
-The parabolic inpainting formulation is obtained by modifying \cref{eq:diff-pde,eq:diff-ic} accordingly:
+The parabolic inpainting formulation is obtained by modifying \labelcref{eq:diff-pde,eq:diff-ic} accordingly:

-For $g\equiv 1$, \cref{eq:inp-pde-par} is the homogeneous diffusion PDE~\cite{Ii62} and we talk about \textit{homogeneous diffusion inpainting} (also called \textit{harmonic inpainting}).
+For $g\equiv 1$, \labelcref{eq:inp-pde-par} is the homogeneous diffusion PDE~\cite{Ii62} and we talk about \emph{homogeneous diffusion inpainting} (also called \emph{harmonic inpainting}).
 We almost exclusively consider homogeneous diffusion inpainting in the remainder of this paper, so we set $g\equiv 1$ in the following.
-Instead of computing the steady state of the parabolic diffusion equation, we may solve the corresponding homogeneous diffusion inpainting boundary value problem:
+Instead of computing the steady state of the parabolic diffusion equation, we may solve the corresponding boundary value problem: